soniquentin/INF473X-The-Hacking-Xperience/Theta_challenge/README.md

 ## 1st step : DHCP Starvation

 The first step is to neutralize the default DHCP server so that it won't be able to configure future new hosts anymore.
-The proposed way is to spam it hard by sending many DHCP discover packets until it runs out of IP address to propose.
+The proposed way is to spam it hard by sending many DHCP discover packets until it runs out of IP address it can propose.
 The DHCP starvation program is called _DHCP_starvation.c_ and can be run with the command `./DHCP_starvation`.

 Once the starvation is running, all the discover packets will be printed out with their content.
 The key point is to make sure each packet has a different _Client hardware address_ (`chaddr`).
 Otherwise, the DHCP server would detect a weird behaviour and could possibly blacklist our client.
 The _Client hardware address_ is randomly generated then.
 Moreover a _Starving count_ was added to count how many packets have been sent.
 Here is an example of discover packet that is printed out :